 Our Interns will participate fully in all aspects of operating a non-profit volunteer farming organization at our orchard.
 They will have direct hands-on engagement in farming 30 acres of fruit trees.
 Including 3,200 apple trees and 150 peach trees nestled on a 75 acre property in Harvard, MA.
 They will be involved in orchard operations and have opportunities to participate in special projects.
 Tasks include but not limited to:

-Assist with orchard tasks such as pruning, fruit thinning, fertilizing, crop/growth analysis, mowing, irrigation, pest control, weed management, and property upkeep under the direction of our Orchard Manager.
+- Assist with orchard tasks such as pruning, fruit thinning, fertilizing, crop/growth analysis, mowing, irrigation, pest control, weed management, and property upkeep under the direction of our Orchard Manager and Orchard Assistant.

-Interns will have the opportunity to work with and learn from all staff members of the non-profit and will gain insight into the multi-faceted operations of the organization
+- Interns will have the opportunity to work with and learn from all staff members of the non-profit and will gain insight into the multi-faceted operations of the organization.
+In addition they will have the opportunity to complete an optional group orchard project.

 Requirements, qualified applicants will:

-Be available for 30 hours per week, June through August, working primarily morning hours with an occasional late afternoon/early evening.
-Unique scheduling needs may be negotiated in advance are are subject to operational needs of the organization
+- Be available for 30 hours per week, June through August with the opportunity to extend the internship into the fall season with adjusted flexible hours.
+Unique scheduling needs may be negotiated in advance and are subject to operational needs of the organization

 In just a few weeks we will be ending the harvest activities for the 2019 season at the orchard (phew!).
 It is a great feeling to see almost all of the fruit off the trees and the last boxes of apples from the cooler being shipped out to our partners.
 While apple harvest is my favorite time of year, I do look forward to the quieter days of November and December and the tasks of putting the farm to bed for the winter months.